margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
+## The Purpose of Studying History ##
+The purpose of studying history and the humanities is to learn to become a moral and spiritually upright individual who has free agency, engages ethically with humanity, learns and discovers new things about life for a lifetime.

 ## Do you have hope? ##
 Today after breaking down and losing trust in myself because everything swirling around, a therapist asked if I have hope.
 Do I have a reason to be hopeful and to hope?
 I didn't know.
 I shared that I had hope in everyone around me and the hope in the next generation, but I did not have hope in myself.